 To conclude, the Cannizzaro reaction can be used to influence a disproportionation of a non-enolizable aldehyde.
 The cross Cannizzaro reaction is employed to increase the yield of the valuable chemical.

-Ans: This variation of the reaction improves the yield of the desired product.
-Both the aldehydes used are entirely converted to products and wastage of the valuable reactant chemicals is avoided.
+This variation of the reaction improves the yield of the desired product.
+Both the aldehydes used is entirely converted to products and wastage of the valuable reactant chemicals is avoided.
 The atom economy of the process is also low.

 Why doesn’t acetaldehyde participate in a Cannizzaro reaction?

 In this, the alpha-hydrogens are deprotonated due to the alkaline environment.
 Since acetaldehyde has 3 alpha hydrogens, it readily forms enolate ions upon deprotonation and therefore cannot participate in the reaction.